jeffmangot/Coassembled_genomes/README.md

 The raw sequences of these two draft genomes are deposited here (including contigs < 1kb).

-The work resulting of the study of these two coassembing genomes have been plublished in Mangot et al., Sci.
+The work resulting of the study of these two coassembing genomes have been published in Mangot et al., Sci.
 Rep., 2017.

 ## Additional questions